Child Custody Law: Interim Hearing Process

-Once you have made an application to the court seeking child custody orders, or orders relating to parenting arrangements, the court can make orders by consent.
+You can apply to the court for child custody or parenting arrangement orders by consent.
 This is when you and your former partner can agree on arrangements.
-Alternatively, the court can form a decision based on the best interests of the children at a Final Hearing.
+Alternatively, the court can decide based on the children’s best interests at a Final Hearing.
 A Final Hearing is the final determination of the case by a Judge.

 After an Interim Hearing is conducted, the court will hand down its decision (usually, but not always, on the same day) and will make Interim Orders.

 Interim Orders usually stay in place until all parties agree on Final Orders, or the family court conducts a Final Hearing (whichever comes first).

 Call our team of child custody lawyers in Cairns now for a free over-the-phone or face-to-face consultation.